jackiehjm/stx-docs/doc/source/backup/kubernetes/backing-up-starlingx-system-data.rst

 The host filesystem used to store backup files in a protected partition which does not get wiped during system reinstallation.
-The protected local backup partition is typically used by |AIO-SX| systems where there is no redundant filesystem storage and is the default for local backups.
+The protected local backup partition is typically used by |AIO-SX| systems where there is no redundant filesystem storage and it is the default for local backups.

 .. note::